vsariola/shader-holiday-card/README.md

 <img src="images/rectangle.jpg" alt="Photograph showing a 15 cm x 45 cm rectangle cut from cardboards" width="600 dp"/>

-2. With the backside of the knife, score the cardboard, splitting the cardboard into a 151 mm, 150 mm and a 149 mm section.
-We'll call these the left, middle, and right sections.
+2. With the backside of the knife, score the cardboard, splitting the cardboard into a 151 mm left, 150 mm middle and a 149 mm right section.
+This slight difference in the sizes of the sections ensures that the right section will fold nicely below the left section.
 Then flip the cardboard over, so the scored side is down.

 <img src="images/scoring.jpg" alt="Photograph showing how cardboard can be scored into three sections with the backside of a knife" width="600 dp"/>